fujiwara/stretcher/examples/README.md

 `exec.sh` runs deployment process notified from the consul server.

-1. Recieve a deployment event by `consul watch`.
+1. Receive a deployment event by `consul watch`.
 2. stretcher runs deployment!